The third area of the circuit of media culture analyzed in the project is the reception and appropriation of the media text.

 The subsequent process of appropriation and (cognitive) processing is examined in six group discussions.
 The aim is to analyse how viewers construct belonging against the background of the affective dynamics visible in reality TV formats and which processes of communitization become visible in this context.

-Lünenborg, M.; Maier, T. (forthcoming, 2019): Analyzing Affective Media Practices by the Use of Video Analysis, in: Kahl, A. (Hg.)
+Lünenborg, M.; Maier, T. (2019): Analyzing Affective Media Practices by the Use of Video Analysis, in: Kahl, A. (Hg.)
 Analyzing Affective Societies: Methods and Methodologies, New York: Routledge, Vol. 2.